Do I Need Planning Permission

 It is possible to make various types of changes to your house and other commercial buildings, without having to apply for planning permission.
 These changes are called, permitted development rights.
 Guidance on rules that relate to permitted development are found on the Planning Portal.

 For more information on what you can and can't do - please take a look at:

 A formal decision on whether planning permission is required can be obtained through the submission of an application for a Lawful Development Certificate.

 If you would like an officer’s informal opinion on whether planning permission is needed, please complete our online form.
+This will also provide for a search of your property history to identify whether there are any restrictive planning conditions in place.
 A charge of £35 is made for a response by letter or £70 for a virtual meeting and letter.
 All fees must be received before advice will be given.

 Please note: You may still need Building regulation approval.
 Please visit out Building Control FAQs page for more information.